 Even companies that buy the same database software have different databases.
-Products may be classified differently.
-The “Sales” columns may be recorded as “revenues,” and other line items may be classified differently.
+Products have different classifications.
+Some teams record the “Sales” columns as “revenues,” and other line items may be classified differently.
 Even if the software enterprises use is pretty standard throughout an industry, the ways each business develops its proprietary applications with that software are unique.

 Does that mean Apple and IBM, or any other company trying to develop a “one size fits all” enterprise app has a chance?

 Whether you want to sell the same blue shirt to a big man or a small child, you need the same type of cloth and the same shade of blue.
 That’s 70% of the work.